When everybody is getting rich but you, investing FOMO takes over! Investing FOMO is the hardest type of FOMO to conquer.

 But after starting my investment tracker series, I’ve come to realize that investing may be the ultimate case of FOMO.
 Spending all your money on useless things doesn’t even come close.
 Let me explain why in three reasons.

-With the stock market at record high and speculative assets like Bitcoin, Dogecoin, and more going ballistic, investing FOMO is at the highest level it has ever been.
+With the stock market near record highs and speculative assets like Bitcoin and meme stocks going ballistic, investing FOMO has taken over a lot of people’s minds.
 Hence, we should be careful.
 Let me share why investing FOMO is the worst type of FOMO.

 1) Everybody is getting rich, so must I.